peterzhukovsky/7Tesla_pipelines/README.md

 # 7Tesla_pipelines
-A set of scripts for preprocessing diffusion weighted MRI data and resting state functional MRI data (optimized on a 7T dataset, WBIC Cambridge)
+A set of scripts for preprocessing diffusion weighted MRI data (optimized on a 7T dataset, WBIC Cambridge)

 # Included files:
   1. Scripts that run preprocessing (preprocessing.sh) and can automate this process using cluster computing by parallelizing the operation (slurm_submit_pz.sh)\